AJ-17/git/README.md

 ```
 git remote add origin url
 ```
-the url will be know by the name origin
+the url will be know by the name origin.

 **Step 2**
 Making a ssh-key
 these will create two files id_rsa(private key) id_rsa.pub inside the folder path that you will give